Skip to main content

 High-Net-Worth Owners Done with Fixed-Bid Surprises

-The 49% Rule: What Shore Acres Homeowners Need to Know Right Now
+The FEMA 50% Rule: What Shore Acres Homeowners Need to Know Right Now

-The most important construction fact for Shore Acres in 2025–2026 is this: the City of St. Petersburg enforces FEMA's Substantial Improvement rule at a 49% threshold — one point tighter than the federal default.
-Any permitted renovation where the improvement cost equals or exceeds 49% of your structure's pre-improvement market value (land excluded) triggers full flood code compliance for the entire structure.
+The most important construction fact for Shore Acres in 2025–2026 is this: the City of St. Petersburg enforces FEMA's Substantial Improvement rule at a 50% threshold.
+Any permitted renovation where the improvement cost equals or exceeds 50% of your structure's pre-improvement market value (land excluded) triggers full flood code compliance for the entire structure.

 That compliance trigger can add $180,000–$350,000 in elevation costs alone.